ScotGovAnalysis/intro_to_r/README.md

 ## Session 1

-Session 1 beings by presenting an overview of the R programming language.
+Session 1 begins by presenting an overview of the R programming language.
 It then presents syntax in Base R, before introducing some elements of the dplyr and lubridate packages

 The first section presents information on R, including the utility/applications of open source computing and the properties of coding in the RStudio IDE.
 Concepts introduced are:
  - assignment operator `<-`